isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2026-03-26-post-FATF Publications: Horizon Scan on AI and Deepfakes, Report on Stablecoins and Unhosted Wallets.md

 to do so.
 <br>
 <br>Click <a href="https://www.fatf-gafi.org/content/fatf-gafi/en/publications/Methodsandtrends/horizon-scan-ai-deepfake.html" rel="noopener nofollow" target="_blank">here</a> and
-<a href="https://www.fatf-gafi.org/content/fatf-gafi/en/publications/Virtualassets/targeted-report-stablecoins-unhosted-wallets.html" rel="noopener nofollow" target="_blank">here</a>to access the FATF Reports.
+<a href="https://www.fatf-gafi.org/content/fatf-gafi/en/publications/Virtualassets/targeted-report-stablecoins-unhosted-wallets.html" rel="noopener nofollow" target="_blank">here</a>access the FATF Reports.
 These publications are also uploaded
 at the ACD website <a href="https://go.gov.sg/minlawacd" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/minlawacd</a> in the
 “Compliance” section, under “AML/CFT/CPF Resources”.
 <br>